wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

         case PowerAuthErrorCodes.TIME_SYNCHRONIZATION:
             android.util.Log.d(TAG,"Failed to synchronize time with the server."); break;
     }
+    // Process additional information
+    if (BiometricErrorInfo.BIOMETRICS_FAILED_WITH_NO_VISIBLE_REASON.equals(exception.getAdditionalInformation())) {
+        // Application should display error dialog after failed biometric authentication.
+This is relevant only
+        // if you disabled the biometric error dialog provided by PowerAuth mobile SDK.
+    }

 } else if (t instanceof ErrorResponseApiException) {
     ErrorResponseApiException exception = (ErrorResponseApiException) t;
     Error errorResponse = exception.getErrorResponse();